et169tkm/ro_scripts/refine_simulation/README.md

 The objective of this script is to find out the cost of refining a equipment from a given level to a target level by simulation.

-- The cost being the number of the equipment being used in repairing or safe refining.
+- The cost only means the number of the equipments being used in repairing or safe refining.
 Other items like 神之金屬, 鋁 are ignored.
 - The script simulate the refinement process many times, and get a distribution of the cost.

 ## The simulation process: